Jackson, Undecided on whether to run for chair of Democrats Abroad Panama

 There is less than a week to jump into or drop out of the race for any of the four officer posts or the three at-large board positions with Democrats Abroad Panama.
 If I do nothing, I am running for a spot as a board member.
 I MIGHT be moved to do something I really would rather not do, and run for chair — again.
 The election will be on April 28, with all DA Panama members receiving Google form ballots by email.
 On a positive side, for the 2018 cycle I was chair, the organization grew, and Democrats won back the US House of Representatives.
 I did not seek re-election as chair, but ran for vice chair instead.
 Kim Antonsen, who had been vice chair, became chair.
 Also on the positive side, In the 2020 cycle the organization grew, and Democrats won back the White House while losing 13 seats in the House, then won the Georgia runoff which gave us half the seats in the US Senate.

-Let me spare you, for the moment, the tales of dysfunction and most of the philosophical differences between Kim and her supporter and myself.
+Let me spare you, for the moment, the tales of dysfunction and most of the philosophical differences between Kim and her supporters and myself.
 Not that those are unimportant.
 Just not now.
 But late last year my unheeded advice was that both Kim and I should step back from officer roles to board roles, and from those positions give what support and guidance we could to another set of officers.

 Kim, ignoring a bunch of our bylaws, taking decisions properly belonging to the board to herself, and ignoring what I had to say, chose to put secrecy into the nominations process and put Joan Stack in charge of the nominations committee.
 I had my specific objections to Joan and told Kim about those before she made her choice.
 Kim’s first question to me was with whom I had shared information about Joan.
 The whole process derailed, which is why we are choosing our new leaders later this month instead of having already made our choices.